dcadata/michigan-voter-status/README.md

 * `SENDER`: the gmail address used to send the notification (I would recommend creating a new gmail account)
 * `PASSWORD`: the password for `SENDER` (I would recommend using an app-specific password)
 * `RECIPIENT`: the recipient email address to receive the notification (any email provider is fine)

+`Poll and GCB Notifier` has also been added.
+If you don't want notifications for polls/GCB, just delete the file `.github/workflows/poll_and_gcb_notifier.yml`.